TJ Friedl Player Props: Reds vs. Cardinals

 TJ Friedl At The Plate

-- Friedl has nine doubles, three triples, three home runs and 10 walks while hitting .326.
+- Friedl is hitting .315 with nine doubles, three triples, three home runs and 10 walks.

-- Friedl has picked up a hit in 69.0% of his 42 games this season, with more than one hit in 35.7% of those games.
+- Friedl has picked up a hit in 29 of 43 games this season, with multiple hits 15 times.

-- In 7.1% of his games this year, he has hit a long ball, and 1.9% of his trips to the dish.
+- He has gone deep in three games this year (7.0%), homering in 1.8% of his plate appearances.

-- In 12 games this season (28.6%), Friedl has picked up an RBI, and in four of those games (9.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 27.9% of his games this season, Friedl has notched at least one RBI.
+In four of those games (9.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 14 games this year (33.3%), including multiple runs in three games.
+- In 32.6% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (7.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.